 The experience of individual Raters with using the rating system varies.
 When hiring a Rater, you should use the same professional judgment that you use when hiring any consultant, contractor or vendor.

-Although the Coalition cannot provide recommendations for particular Raters, we have created a sample language to include in a Request for Proposals (RFP) for selecting a Bay-Friendly Rater.
+Although ReScape California cannot provide recommendations for particular Raters, we have created a sample language to include in a Request for Proposals (RFP) for selecting a Bay-Friendly Rater.
 The sample RFP language is available on our Resources page.

 The first step is to have a kickoff meeting with your Rater in the earliest possible stage of Site Analysis or Design Development.
 Also, your project team should review the Bay-Friendly Landscape Scorecard and become familiar with the Rating Manual.

-The Initial Scorecard shows which Bay-Friendly practices the project team intends to incorporate in the project.
+The Initial Application shows which Bay-Friendly practices the project team intends to incorporate in the project.
 The Final Scorecard will show the actual practices included once the project has been built.

 There aren’t rating tiers; the Scorecard calculates a project’s specific numeric score.
-To achieve the Rated Landscapes designation, a project must implement the Scorecard’s nine basic required practices and earn at least 60 out of a total of 215 points.
+To achieve the Rated Landscapes designation, a project must implement the Scorecard’s fourteen basic required practices and earn at least 60 out of a total of 225 points.

 Keep in mind that the goal isn’t to accumulate as many points as possible.
 The intention of the rating system is to support property owners and their project teams in their efforts to create beautiful, healthy and environmentally sound landscapes.

-During your project’s design and construction phases, your Rater will verify implementation of Bay-Friendly practices by reviewing submittals, conducting a post-construction site visit to visually verify compliance, documenting compliance, and submitting forms to ReScape California.
+During your project’s design and construction phases, your Rater will verify implementation of Bay-Friendly practices by reviewing bid set construction documents, conducting a post-construction site visit to visually verify compliance, collecting accountability forms and other documentation, and submitting forms to ReScape California.
 These requirements are explained in the Bay-Friendly Rating Manual.